Complete Guide to MS Access ACCDB File Repair: Fix Your Corrupt Database

 Best Practices for Database Health

-• Split your database into front-end and back-end components
+- Split the database into front-end and back-end components

-• Use a UPS (uninterruptible power supply) to prevent power-related issues
+- Use a UPS (uninterruptible power supply) to ride out power cuts

 Database Architecture Improvements

-Proper database design significantly reduces corruption vulnerability.
-A well-structured database with normalized tables and proper indexing is inherently more stable than a poorly designed one.
+Design quality is prevention too.
+A database with normalized tables and proper indexing is structurally more stable than a badly designed one, so it corrupts less often in the first place.

 Frequently Asked Questions